Newark water crisis: Response and aftermath

 Several news outlets, including The New York Times, compared the water crisis to the one in Flint, Michigan.
 The Natural Resources Defense Council sued the Newark city government in 2018, saying the city has violated federal and state regulations regarding lead levels in drinking water.
 Mayor of Newark wrote a letter to the President of the United States Donald Trump, asking for federal assistance and funds to help repair and rebuild the water infrastructure.

 Introduced in September 2019, the Water Infrastructure Funding Transfer Act was passed by the United States Senate.
 It was sponsored by New Jersey Senator Cory Booker.
 The law allows the transfer of funds from the federal water fund to states.
 It was signed into law on September 27, 2019.

 City response

 In March 2019, Newark announced the Lead Service Line Replacement Program, which aimed to remove all 18,000 lead pipes throughout the water system.
 More than 38,000 water filters were distributed to city residents, in addition to bottled water.
 A November 2019 report released by the Newark city government said that "97.5% of the filters reduced lead to 10 parts-per-billion (ppb) or below."
+However, it was later reported that many of the filters were faulty and did not work properly.